viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 At this point, grab the toys or any objects you want the robot to be able to differentiate between.

-Tess's kids like playing with puzzle pieces, which come in different shape and color combinations.
+The inventor's kids like playing with puzzle pieces, which come in different shape and color combinations.
-Tess decided to filter between these puzzle pieces by tagging by shape, but you can filter your objects as you choose.
+They decided to filter between these puzzle pieces by tagging by shape, but you can filter your objects as you choose.

 Hold up the toys to the camera while photos are being taken.
 Try to capture images from different angles and backgrounds.